epasveer/seer/src/resources/help/MemoryVisualizer.md

 * A table showing the highlighted byte in different numeric formats (int, float, double, etc...).
 * A separate tab showing the memory as disassembly.

+A CRC16 checksum of the memory region is also displayed.
+Useful for quickly determining if different memory regions have the same contents.

 ### Operation

 There are various things to control how the memory is display.